-Extrapolation beyond the area supported by control points is a common feature of splines.
+Extrapolation beyond the area supported by control points is a common feature of splines (see also Chapter 5).
 Extreme local trends combined with large areas with no data often cause unrealistic estimates.
 To illustrate these edge effects we eliminate all control points in the upper-left corner.

-Fig. 7.8 Filled contours of a data set gridded using a biharmonic spline interpolation.
+Fig. 7.8 Contour plot of a data set gridded using a biharmonic spline interpolation.
 At the location (450,105), very close control points with different z-values have been introduced.
 Interpolation causes a paired low and high, which is a common artefact of spline interpolation of noisy data.